Max Auschnitt: First trial

-In October, the king allowed Iamandi to draft new regulations for sociétés anonymes, specifically designed to harm Auschnitt; the latter was being interrogated by prosecutors regarding his UDR contracts.
+The prosecution confronted him about Auschnitt's practice of only sending the poorest-quality scrap iron to the UDR, where weapons were being produced, while the best was resold for a profit for used on steel cans at Metalunit.
+Auschnitt defended this as a "frequent practice in commerce".
+In October 1939, the king allowed Iamandi to draft new regulations for sociétés anonymes, specifically designed to harm Auschnitt; the latter was just then being interrogated by prosecutors regarding his UDR contracts.
 Business rivals where then allowed to engineer a trial against Auschnitt, who was accused of fraud and money laundering.
 Various observers believed that he was no longer willing to share his profits with the camarilla, which made him a target for retribution.
 Argetoianu adds speculation that Carol was resentful because his stocks in the Lujani sugar refineries, obtained from Auschnitt, had been subject to litigation; or that the king intended to please Adolf Hitler by "sacrificing his own kikes".
 The interpretation is partly backed by sociologist Mictat Gârlan, according to whom "Max Auschnitt, a man close to the Royal House", was arrested "only because he was Jewish."
 The disgraced courtier kept in his desk a document showing that Carol was fully responsible for the sugar debacle.